jtsage/jtsage-datebox/docs/api/popupButtonPosition.md

 dyn: "True"
 ---

-Control the placement of the close button on the pop upped control.
+Control the placement of the close button on the pop upped control. (jQueryMobile only)

 Valid Options: